YYHEggEgg/csharp-logger/README.md

 ### v6.0.1

 - Removed the 1-second timeout limit for exit cleanup to avoid potential data loss when writing a large amount of data in utility programs.
+- Fixed an issue where using `ConsoleWrapper` and significantly changing the console height (e.g., expanding/shrinking integrated terminal in VSCode) caused the console wrapper to become unresponsive and generate numerous errors.

 #### Known Issues